jsn5/jsn5/README.md

 <!--
 **jsn5/jsn5** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+I'm Jaison, I work on computer vision and deep learning applications mostly on e

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on computer vision on the edge
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning pytorch
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...